 How Is The Date of Easter Determined?

 Many online video conferencing tools are free, and easy to set up right from your computer or smartphone.
 You schedule a date and time and send your guests the generated conference code.
-This is a great tool to use to stay connected with loved ones while social distancing.
+This is a great tool to use to stay connected with loved ones.
 Here’s a guide to the many options available.

-Non-Egg Egg Hunts
+3. Zero Waste Egg Hunts

-Eggs are at a premium these days so if you decide not to make colored eggs this year, there are still ways to have an Easter “Egg” hunt.
+Food waste may be on your mind these days so if you decide not to make colored eggs this year, there are still ways to have an Easter “Egg” hunt.

-Sock Hunts – Hide pairs of Easter-themed socks (rolled into an egg shape) around the house.
+- Sock Hunts – Hide pairs of Easter-themed socks (rolled into an egg shape) around the house.
 You find them, you keep them!

-Paper “Eggs” – Before Easter, have the kids decorate eggs made out of construction paper and then have an adult hide them.
+- Paper “Eggs” – Before Easter, have the kids decorate eggs made out of construction paper and then have an adult hide them.
 On Easter morning, whoever finds the most eggs wins a prize.
 You can even include messages on the back for more prizes!

 Who doesn’t love bubbles?
 Try some of these homemade bubble recipes from the DIY Network.
 Head out to the back yard and watch them float away for great spring/Easter fun!

-Yummy Easter Recipes
+Delicious Easter Recipes

-Rice Krispie Easter Egg Nests These are super easy to assemble.
+These are super easy to assemble.
 Using your favorite Rice Krispies™ Treats recipe, simply press into the cups of a muffin tin lined with colorful paper baking cups, to create a “nest.”
 When cooled, add a few jelly bean “eggs” and enjoy!
-You can even color your nests by adding a drop of food coloring to the marshmallow mixture if you want, or melt in some chocolate chips into the marshmallow mixture for chocolate nests!
+You can even color your nests by adding a drop of food coloring to the marshmallow mixture, or melt some chocolate chips into the marshmallow mixture for chocolate nests.